Golf Tutorials

 2. It allows time for the clubhead to ‘drop’ down into the correct inside attack position.

-From this inside slot, you can then rotate your body as fast as you want through the shot, releasing the a club down the target line and not across it.
+From this inside slot, you can then rotate your body as fast as you want through the shot, releasing the club down the target line and not across it.
 Here are two fantastic drills to make this happen.

 Drill 1: The Headcover Drill